dhbw-stginf16a/questions/FileStructure.md

 ```
 {
   "version": "Version-Number",
+  "categories": {
+    "categoryA": [],
+    "categoryB": [],
-  "questions": []
+    "categoryC": []
   }
+}
 ```
+Initially it was planned to just have one array containing all questions.
+After spending some thoughts about it, it became clear, that it would make more sense to order the questions by category already in the data structure.
-The questions array will contain all approved questions as individual json object.
+The category-arrays will contain all approved questions as individual json object.